gjohnston9/rna-mcmc/README.md

 	- With the `--uniform` flag, you should provide initial mixing time, sample interval, and number of samples as command line arguments, in that order (this order is the same for any script in the project that requires command line arguments).
 For each characteristic that has an available CDF (height, number of leaves, root degree, and contact distance sums), a text file with two columns (experimental and expected values) will be created in the `data/processed_plot_data` directory.
 	- With the `--nntm` flag, you should first provide uniform initial mixing time, sample interval, and number of samples as command line arguments.
 Then you should provide these three values used for the run under the nntm distribution.
 This will create files to the `data/processed_plot_data` directory, comparing experimental values under the nntm distribution to expected values under the uniform distribution.
 In addition, it will create two files comparing experimental values under the nntm distribution for ladder distance and contact distance averages with the experimental values for these characteristics under the uniform distribution.
 	- Note: The comparison of nntm experimental data to uniform experimental data when the `--nntm` flag is used is the reason that both uniform and nntm parameters are required as command line arguments in that case.
-- After the appropriate data is in the `data/processed_plot_data` directory, use the `plot_results.sage` and `create_histograms.py` scripts to create plots.
+- After the appropriate data is in the `data/processed_plot_data` directory, use the `create_scatterplots.sage` and `create_histograms.py` scripts to create plots.
-	- `plot_results.sage` creates scatterplots for characteristics that are integer-valued: ladder distance, height, contact distance sums, number of leaves, and root degree.
+	- `create_scatterplots.sage` creates scatterplots for characteristics that are integer-valued: ladder distance, height, contact distance sums, number of leaves, and root degree.
-	- `create_histograms.py` creates histograms for characteristics that are non-negative and real-valued: average branching and contact distance averages.
+	- `create_histograms.py` creates histograms for the other characteristics (which are non-negative and real-valued): average branching and contact distance averages.
 	- Both of these scripts save plots to the `plots` directory.
-	- `plot_results.sage` requires as command line arguments *n*, initial mixing time, gap size, and number of samples, followed by one of `--uniform` or `--nntm`.
+	- `create_scatterplots.sage` requires as command line arguments *n*, initial mixing time, gap size, and number of samples, followed by one of `--uniform` or `--nntm`.
 	- `create_histograms.py` requires as command line arguments *n*, uniform initial mixing time, gap size, and number of samples, and nntm initial mixing time, gap size, and number of samples.

 ## Calculating statistics